Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/top/en/05_run_dynamis.md

 - Blue tethered players will be handling **Pile Pitch**.
   - Hello, Near World and Hello, Distant World will also appear on two players with a blue tether.

-There are two methods to resolve Run: Dynamis (Delta)- Kinda Awk, and GMT.

-My group had originally started with Kinda Awk's strat (see below), but it wasn't working out as well as I would've liked in practice.

-In particular, the initial blue tethers + fists were causing problems, so we switched over to GMT's strat instead and haven't looked back.

-Having tried both strats out in prog, I *highly* recommend GMT's strat over Kinda Awk's.

-### Run: Dynamis (Delta Version) - GMT

-This is my group's current (and my preferred) method for resolving Run: Dynamis (Delta).
+My group's current (and my preferred) method for resolving Run: Dynamis (Delta) uses GMT's strat as a base.

 <table>
   <tr>